-- (a) have satisfied the Admission Regulations for admission to the University; and - (b) be practising in tertiary teaching, and - (c) either be: - i. a graduate: or - ii. have alternative qualifications or experiences which are considered equivalent to those of a graduate in the field in which the applicant is teaching; and - (d) have been approved as a student by the Dean of Education and Health Sciences.
+- (a) have satisfied the Admission Regulations for admission to the University; and - (b) be practising in tertiary teaching, and

+- (c) either be: - i. a graduate; or - ii. have alternative qualifications or experiences which are considered equivalent to those of a graduate in the field in which the applicant is teaching; and - (d) have been approved as a student by the Amo Ako me te Hauora | Dean of Education and Health Sciences.